 How?
 To establish a pattern for the model to follow, present a few instances (“shots”) of input-output pairs in the prompt.
 This enables the model to mimic the pattern.
 Then, provide the input for a query example and allow the model to generate a suitable completion.
 This approach is commonly referred to as a "few-shot prompt".

 In your e-commerce platform, you probably have existing descriptions you perfected over time and want to maintain the same spirit.
 You can take some of them and format them into a template of input-output pairs.
 This will create a prefix of a few examples, followed by a query (where all constitute the prompt).
 This is how the prompt will look:

 Seems that the model has captured the tone from the examples we provided.
 You can try it yourself in the playground.

 Another advantage of the few-shot approach is that we can tell the model when to stop.
-Did you notice the ### at the end of every rewrite?
+Did you notice the ## at the end of every description?
 Besides being a separator between the examples, which helps the model to distinguish between them, it also helps us in knowing when the model should stop generating more text.
 You can read more about stop sequences here.